The truth about Mud Fever in horses

 Mud Fever in horses treatment

-What is mud fever?
+What is mud fever in horses?

 ‘Mud Fever’, also known as pastern dermatitis, is a skin condition that causes irritation, soreness, and scabs with moist lesions underneath.
-Mud Fever is usually found on the back of the horse’s heels and the fetlocks, but it can extend up the back of the legs.
+Mud Fever in horses is usually found on the back of the horse’s heels and the fetlocks, but it can extend up the back of the legs.
 Infections can develop underneath the scabs and you may notice heat and swelling.
 The horse may react when pressure is applied or with flexion of the affected limb.
 In severe cases, hair loss can occur leaving exposed inflamed skin which may split open.
 As with any bacterial infection, if left untreated Mud Fever can become more serious, very quickly.
 Infection can spread further up the leg.
 This level of damage to the skin can result in the open sores being difficult to heal.
 And in severe cases, skin grafts may be required.

 Mud Fever is caused by the bacteria (Dermatophilus Congolensis), which thrives in muddy, wet conditions.
 It generally arises during Winter and early Spring; however, it can continue to cause problems all year.
 Healthy skin would normally act as a barrier, however in muddy and wet conditions, the upper layer of skin can become compromised.
 This is because the continual damp conditions cause the protective layer to fail, making it vulnerable to infection.

-How do I prevent mud fever?
+How do I prevent mud fever in horses?

 When it comes to Mud Fever prevention is key!
 Rotate the use of your paddocks to prevent them becoming badly churned up, as the bacteria are transmitted in the soil.
 Try to avoid your horse having to stand in deep mud by fencing high traffic areas such as gateways.
 Another preventative measure is to put down high quality hardcore in these areas to provide a standing surface and better drainage.